MVPStudio/MVP-Hack4Cause2019/README.md

 Post-hack, having all the credentials, API keys and configuration details with MVP Studio will help the civic orgs transition to the next step whatever that might be.

 ## Why do we do this?
 MVP Studio is mostly comprized of volunteers who have seen civic projects fail because they don't have continuity of service.
-Often a technically capable volunteer will create an app for them and then move on.
-When this happens the org suffers and it's trick and expensive to pick up the pieces.
-Beyond the hack, MVP Studio is Eugene's only DevOps internship program.
+Often a technically capable volunteer will create an app for an org and then move on.
+When this happens the org suffers and it's tricky and expensive to pick up the pieces.
+MVP Studio is Eugene's only DevOps internship program.
 We have a constant rotation of students providing care and feeding to these civic apps while they are learning high-demand job skills.

-Thanks for stopping by and we hope to see you in person at the Hack! :tada:
+### Thanks for stopping by and we hope to see you in person at the Hack! :tada: